tommarroww/wells-fargo-financing-api/README.md

-# wells-fargo-financing-api
-Wells Fargo financing API to work with Wells Fargo Retail Services transactions (via SOAP).
+# Wells Fargo Financing API (wells-fargo-financing-api)
+This API manages transactions (via SOAP) between an online merchant and Wells Fargo Retail Services.

+The API can manage these types of transactions:
+- Charges
+- Refunds

+## Using the API